b-neufeld/sheets2projectionlab/Readme.md

 Stay tuned for updates!

+## Disclaimer
+I am not a professional programmer, I'm more of a cobbler-together-of-Stackoverflow answers.
+It is a near-certainty I will not have built this solution in the most efficient or sustainable way possible.
+I also have a day job and a toddler and don't have a lot of time to spend on this.
+However, I do like learning and hacking away on things, so any feedback is welcome.

+### TODO:
+- Get cron job working
+- Better documentation / screenshots
+- Figure out versioning / releases

 # Overview
 This Docker container contains a cron job that calls a Python script that runs on a daily schedule, grabbing a bunch of data from a Google Sheet that you own, and dumping it into ProjectionLab.